-VFTs using Google Earth allow for students to engage in guided discovery learning (Mayer, 2004).
+VFTs using Google Earth allow students to engage in guided-discovery learning (Mayer, 2004).
 Virtual learning environments based solely on discovery learning allow students to independently explore and solve problems with little to no guidance (Lee and Anderson, 2013; Mayer, 2004).
-However, one drawback to this type of learning environment is that it can be a source of extraneous cognitive loadlead to excessive cognitive demands, especially when it comes to users with limited domain specific expertiseknowledge about geology and conducting fieldwork.
-Cognitive load refers to the load that performing a particular task imposes on the cognitive system (e.g. Paas and Van Merrienboer, 1994; Sweller, 2011).
+However, one drawback to this type of learning environment is that it can be a source of extraneous cognitive load, especially when it comes to users with limited knowledge about geology and conducting fieldwork.
+Cognitive load refers to the load that performing a particular task imposes on the cognitive system (e.g., Paas and Van Merrienboer, 1994; Sweller, 2011).
 The amount of information one's cognitive system can process at a given moment is limited.
 Thus, the presentation of too much information, some of which is unnecessary information when it comes to solving the task, can result in artificially increasing the cognitive resources needed to process the relevant content.
-This is referred to as extraneous cognitive load by Sweller (2010), and it results in decreasing the efficiency and efficacy of the learner's cognitive system (see review of cognitive load theory by Paas et al., 2010).
-With the aim of reducing the learner's cognitive load, 7the embedded instructional prompts that the Google Earth VFT format affords enables the instructor to promote guided discovery of the environment by allowing as it allows for the integration of direct instruction into discovery learning (e.g., Lee and Anderson, 2013; Mayer, 2004).
-This direct instruction provides, providing students with the scaffolding (i.e. additional learning supports that can eventually be decreased with increasing ability) necessary to navigate and learn from such a perceptually and informationally rich environment (e.g. Lee and Dalgarno, 2011).
+This is referred to as extraneous cognitive load by Sweller (2010), and it results in decreasing the efficiency and efficacy of the learner's cognitive system (see the review of cognitive load theory by Paas et al., 2010).
+With the aim of reducing the learner's cognitive load, the embedded instructional prompts that the Google Earth VFT format affords enables the instructor to promote a guided discovery of the environment by allowing for the integration of direct instruction into discovery learning (e.g., Lee and Anderson, 2013; Mayer, 2004).
+This direct instruction provides students with the scaffolding (i.e., additional learning supports that can eventually be decreased with increasing ability) necessary to navigate and learn from such a perceptually and information-rich environment (e.g., Lee and Dalgarno, 2011).

 Google Earth-based VFTs are also an effective means to scaffold students' spatial skills.
-Spatial skills are a set of cognitive skills that enable us to manipulate, organize, reason about, and make sense of spatial relationships in real and imagined spaces (e.g. Atit et al., 2020; Newcombe and Shipley, 2015; Uttal et al., 2013).
-Field geology heavily relies on the use of spatial skills as the goal is to use present day spatial properties to infer the geologic history of a region (e.g., Atit et al., 2020; Shipley and Tikoff, 2016).
-In particular, identifying the relevant spatial properties in the field requires the geologist to focus their attention on the critical spatial information (e.g., the orientation of the rocks enof a bedding plane).
-Focusing attention on the important spatial information involves actively ignoring many other aspects of the scene (e.g., the orientation of the tree on the outcrop or the size of the minerals, the fault slightly offsetting the layers, the talus pile at the base of the outcrop - geologic features not pertinent to the problem at hand).
+Spatial skills are a set of cognitive skills that enable us to manipulate, organize, reason about, and make sense of spatial relationships in real and imagined spaces (e.g., Atit et al., 2020; Newcombe and Shipley, 2015; Uttal et al., 2013).
+Field geology heavily relies on the use of spatial skills, as the goal is to use present-day spatial properties to infer the geologic history of a region (e.g., Atit et al., 2020; Shipley and Tikoff, 2016).
+In particular, identifying the relevant spatial properties in the field requires the geologist to focus their attention on the critical spatial information (e.g., the orientation of a bedding plane).
+Focusing attention on the important spatial information involves actively ignoring many other aspects of the scene (e.g., the size of the minerals, the fault slightly offsetting the layers, and the talus pile at the base of the outcrop as these geologic features are not pertinent to the problem at hand).
 The spatial skills used to identify relevant information for further cognitive processing is called disembedding in the geosciences (Manduca and Kastens, 2012; Reynolds, 2012) and selective attention in psychology (Moran and Desimone, 1985).
 Novices find disembedding to be difficult (Coyan et al., 2010; Shipley and Tikoff, 2016).
-Google

-Earth allows the user to remove the extraneous irrelevant information (e.g. vegetation) from the scene, bolstering geologically-relevant disembedding tasks for novice users.
+Google Earth allows the user to remove the extraneous irrelevant information from the scene, thereby bolstering geologically relevant disembedding tasks for novice users.

-3.4 From General Public VFT to Geologically-Reasoned Decisions
+3.4 From general public VFT to geologically reasoned decisions